anmacagno/rack-app/README.md

 - POST /login
 - GET /products
 - POST /products
+- GET /products/{id}

 For the implementation I used Ruby with Rack and the following middleware:
-- Rack::Cache to enable HTTP caching.
+- Rack::Cache to enable caching.
 - Rack::Deflater for compressing responses with gzip.
 - Rack::Static for serving static files.